AnyBody/tutorials/A_study_of_studies/intro.md

 Why does AnyBody have studies?
 You might expect that you could just load a model and then operations would simply be available in the AnyBody interface.
 But why are studies then defined as special classes?
-Why do you need to declare then manually in the model?
+Why do you need to declare them manually in the model?

 The reason to have studies as a special class is basically that you can have multiple studies in the same model.
 Since studies become objects in